ddarko98/atp_top_50_lambda_automated-/README.md

 ⚡ How to Deploy

-Prepare the Lambda Layer
+1. Prepare the Lambda Layer

 Package kagglehub (and its dependencies) into a .zip.

 Upload as a custom Lambda Layer.

-Deploy the Lambda Function
+2. Deploy the Lambda Function

 Upload lambda_function.py to AWS Lambda.

 Attach the execution role with the IAM policy above.

-Configure Environment Variables
+3. Configure Environment Variables

-Set KAGGLEHUB_CACHE=/tmp/kagglehub.
+Set:

+KAGGLEHUB_CACHE=/tmp/kagglehub

-Connect to EventBridge
+4. Connect to EventBridge

 Create a rule with the cron expression 0 4 ? * 2 *.

-Test
+5. Test

 Run manually once.

-Verify the CSV is uploaded to S3 and notification is sent.
+Verify the CSV is uploaded to S3 and a notification is sent.

-👉 This version is safe for GitHub since ARNs, account IDs, and bucket names are masked.